ant-design/pro-components/packages/form/src/components/ModalForm/index.en-US.md

 ModalForm and DrawerForm are a variant of ProForm, which is still a form in essence.
 So you can't customize the footer with `footer`, if you want to define the footer you need to use `submitter.render` to customize it.
 These two forms behave like ProForm and can be modified directly from ProForm.

-ModalForm and DrawerForm both provide triggers to reduce state usage, if you need to use state control you can use `visible` and `onVisibleChange` to control opening and closing.
+ModalForm and DrawerForm both provide triggers to reduce state usage, if you need to use state control you can use `open` and `onOpenChange` to control opening and closing.

 ## Modal Forms